bluesky/bluesky/docs/tiled.md

 pip install "tiled[client]"
 ```

-It is also recommended (but not strictly necessary) to install a small
+It is also recommended (though not strictly necessary) to install a small
-libraries with conveniences that provides a nicer user experience for
+library with conveniences that provides a nicer user experience for Tiled with
-Tiled with Bluesky:
+Bluesky:

 ```sh
 pip install bluesky-tiled-plugins